-With this end in view, careful instruction is given in the Holy Scriptures and the Book of Common Prayer with special reference to the higher grades of Sunday school teaching.
-Instruction is also given in cooking for the sick poor and nursing them in their own homes.
-Eleven weeks of each of the two years are given up to the actual and daily care of the sick under competent guidance.
+With this end in view, careful instruction is given in the Holy Scriptures, the Book of Common Prayer, and other branches of religious study, with special reference to the higher grades of Sunday-school teaching.
+Instruction is also given in bookkeeping, cooking for the sick and in fine laundry work.

-During the school year the students are expected to teach Sunday school classes, and also to make a study of certain important parish and institutional works.
-They devote at least one afternoon or evening, each week, to this part of the training.
+During the school year the students are expected to teach Sunday-school classes, and also to make a study of the methods employed by various Sunday-schools throughout the city and of other parish and institutional works.